Explicit description of all deflators for market models under random horizon with applications to NFLVR: Introduction

 \section{Introduction}

 This paper considers an initial market model represented by the pair $(S,\mathbb F)$, where $S$ represents the discounted stock prices for $d$-stocks, and $\mathbb F$ is the flow of ``public" information which is available to all agents.
-To this initial market model, we add a random time $\tau$ that might not be seen through $\mathbb F$ when it occurs.
+To this initial market model, we add a random time $\tau$ (i.e., a random variable with values in $[0,+\infty]$) that is revealed only at the terminal date.
 Mathematically speaking, this means that $\tau$ might not be an $\mathbb F$-stopping time.
 Thus, for modelling the new flow of information, we adopt the progressive enlargement of $\mathbb F$ with $\tau$, that we denote throughout the paper by $\mathbb G$.
-Hence, our resulting informational market model is the pair $(S^{\tau},\mathbb G)$.
+Hence, our resulting informational market model is the pair $(S^{\tau},\mathbb G)$ \footnote{Throughout the paper, for any random time $\sigma$ and any process $X$, we denote by $X^{\sigma}$ the stopped process given by $X^{\sigma}_t:=X_{\sigma\wedge t},\ t\geq 0$.}.
 This information modelling allows us to apply our obtained results to credit risk theory and life insurance (mortality and/or longevity risk), where the progressive enlargement of filtration sounds tailor-fit, and the initial enlargement of filtration --as in the insider trading framework-- is totally inadequate.
-In fact the death time of an agent can not be seen with certainty before its occurrence, and there is no single financial literature that models the information in the default of a firm $\tau$ as fully seen from the beginning as in the case of insider trading.\\
+In fact the death time of an agent can not be seen with certainty before its occurrence, and there is no single financial literature that models the information in the default of a firm $\tau$ as fully seen from the beginning as in the case of insider trading.
+For the case of initial enlargement and its application in insider trading problems, we refer the reader to \cite{Amendinger, Ankirchner} and the references therein to cite a few.\\